gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.3.0.1 2013/07/03 Forgot to save README.rst.
-v1.3.0.0 2013/07/03 Made Clide compilable on Linux.
+v1.4.0.0 2013/07/04 Renamed all .c files to .cpp and .h to .hpp.
+Automated some of the file finding processes in the Makefile. v1.3.0.1 2013/07/03 Forgot to save README.rst. v1.3.0.0 2013/07/03 Made Clide compilable on Linux.
 Added Makefile which compiles static Clide library, static UnitTest++ library, then runs unit test code.
 Added own getopt() file (doesn't work yet). v1.2.2.0 2013/07/01 Deleted unnecessary header file includes from .c files.